 Yes.
 US Mortgages offers the Fresh Start Program™ for borrowers with credit challenges and has access to additional programs that are backed by the federal government that are available for borrowers with less than perfect credit.

 Your credit report is reviewed by your lender to analyze how you handled your credit in the past and what the risk is for handling your credit lines in the future.
 Most mortgage lenders use the median FICO score of the three major bureaus as well as looking at length of credit history and any derogetories like late payments, judgements or liens before making a decision to lend.
 There are 3 major credit reviewers who will give you a free copy of your credit report:

 Equifax www.equifax.com 1-800-685-1111

 TransUnion www.transunion.com 1-800-888-4213

-Your payment history and the amount you of credit in use versus the total amount of credit extended to you are the two most important components that make up your credit score.
+Your payment history and the amount of credit in use versus the total amount of credit extended to you are the two most important components that make up your credit score.
 It is extremely important to your pay bills on time.
-A good principal to follow is to never “max out” your credit lines.
+A good principle to follow is to never “max out” your credit lines.
 Because, the balance on open accounts is a big factor, lower balances are always better.
 When balances exceed 30% of the available credit at the time of reporting, you may see a dip in your credit score.

 Loan-to-value, sometimes referred to as LTV is a term used by mortgage lenders to show the ratio of a loan or loan balance to the value of a property that is purchased or refinanced.
 The term is commonly used by mortgage lenders, banks, and other financial institutions to represent the ratio of the mortgage lines as a percentage versus of the total appraised value of real property.